AMOU was so beautiful. She was betrothed to a man from the tribe. But she was not yet given to her betrothed. She still lived with her family.

 Because Duang cannot choose a wife his connection to the feminine is injured.
 When his mother dies he loses his last connection to the feminine (a repetition of the same idea by means of a different image helps to confirm the interpretation).
 Since the lack of a wife and the loss of his mother are the introduction to the story, they may represent the main theme: what happens when the connection is broken between masculine and feminine, yang and yin.

 Duang goes into wild mourning.
 His wildness means that the unconscious is expressing itself in uncivilized ways, without mediation by cultivated patterns (this idea too is going to be repeated in different images).
-When the unconscious has no cultivated pattern of release it sometimes express itself in neurotic or somatic symptoms; for Duang it expresses itself in wild behavior.
+When the unconscious has no cultivated pattern of release it sometimes express itself in neurotic or somatic symptoms; for Duang it expresses itself in wild or.

 For a man, because feminine psychology is mysterious to him, the feminine represents access to the mysterious unconscious.
 (Sometimes access to the unconscious is represented by an image of person of an unfamiliar - mysterious - race or of a person from an unfamiliar continent.
 Sometimes the unconscious reaches us through an unfamiliar mental function, perhaps through feeling for an intellectual, or through ideas for a person who normally relates through feeling.)
 Through the feminine a man can rebalance his personality: the unconscious can bring him new resources, thereby renewing and enlivening him.
 Without such a relationship his personality becomes tired, dry, and sterile.